FishSticks-stack/FishSticks-stack.github.io/README.md

 ### Database Backup (Required)

 **Summary:** What is the RDBMS that MHN-Admin uses?
+The rdbms that it uses is mnemosyne.
 What information does the exported JSON file record?
+It records the attacks that our honeypots have intercepted while in operation.
+Exporting the JSON file was easy but finding where it was, was another task in itself, but eventually it was found.
+See session.json file attached.
 *Be sure to upload session.json directly to this GitHub repo/branch in order to get full credit.*

 ### Deploying Additional Honeypot(s) (Optional)